ractivejs/ractivejs.github.io/docs/api/directives.md

 Lazy: <input type="text" value="{{ bar }}" lazy="true"> {{ bar }}
 ```

-# Special attributes
+# Other directives

 ## as-\*

-`as-*` attributes augment the element with [decorators](../extend/decorators.md).
-It accepts an optional, comma-separated list of expressions which are handed over as arguments to the decorator function.
+`as-*` directives augment the element with [decorators](../extend/decorators.md).
+It accepts an optional, comma-separated list of expressions which are passed to the decorator function as arguments.

 ```html
 <div as-modal>Div appearing as modal</div>